-Our internship programs are designed to provide individuals-students, early-career or aspiring scientists, and/or those with an interest in tropical biology or conservation-with the chance to learn through direct, hands-on engagement in basic scientific research and applied conservation projects spanning our two focal areas: biological research and monitoring and sustainable tropical agriculture.
+Our internships are designed to provide individuals students, early-career or aspiring scientists, and/or those with an interest in tropical biology or conservation-with the chance to learn through direct, hands-on engagement in basic scientific research and applied conservation projects spanning our two focal areas: biological research and monitoring and sustainable tropical agriculture.

-Each of our three Internship Programs share a common academic structure that includes, in addition to hands-on field work, an exploration of topics in tropical biology and conservation through lectures and guided reading discussion of primary scientific literature.
+Each of our three internships shares a common academic structure that includes, in addition to hands-on field work, an exploration of topics in tropical biology and conservation through lectures and guided reading discussion of primary scientific literature.

-Those electing the Advanced or Academic Quarter Internship Programs will also have the option to conduct an additional independent research project under the guidance of our academic faculty.
+Interns will also have the option to conduct an additional independent research project under the guidance of ASA academic faculty and staff.